HEALTH INSURANCE COVERAGE AFTER EMPLOYMENT ENDS

 When does my group health insurance coverage end?

 Your group health coverage will terminate at the end of the month in which your employment ends.
-When you leave employment with the College of Medicine, you are eligible to purchase continuous health coverage under C.O.B.R.A.
+When you leave employment with the College of Medicine, you are entitled to purchase continuous health coverage under C.O.B.R.A.

 Who can be covered under COBRA?